Michael-JB/document-summariser/README.md

 # document-summariser

 Document Summariser is a tool that generates interactive summaries from text using GPT.
+Given an input document, the tool will first generate a summary using GPT.
+Then, when a user selects a sentence in the summary, the tool generates a relevance mapping between that sentence and the paragraphs in the document.
+It does this by computing the pairwise cosine similarity between the summary text embedding vector and each of the paragraph text embedding vectors.
+The tool also uses GPT to generate these text embeddings.
+This relevance mapping is rendered as a heatmap, with darker highlighting indicating higher relevance to the summary sentence.

 ![example](screenshot.png)